 Let's be real: being a college student is no walk in the park.
-As an off-campus/commuter student, you will most likely run into obstacles that are different from those faced by residential students.
-While trying to balance coursework, commuting, working, and having a social life may prove to be difficult, the Center for Student Engagement is here to help make your experiences as a SUNY New Paltz student as invigorating as possible.
+As an offcampus/commuter student, you will most likely run into obstacles that are different from those faced by resident students.
+While trying to balance coursework, commuting, working, and having a social life may prove to be difficult, the Office of Student Activities and Union Services is here to help make your experiences as a SUNY New Paltz student as invigorating as possible.
 It all begins here.

 Our office provides an array of services and resources specific to the off-campus and commuter student population.
-Our office is on the second floor of the Student Union in Room 211/212.
+Our office is on the second floor of the Student Union in Room 211.
 The Student Union is the heart of our campus, and an environment for campus entertainment, activities, and information on how to get involved in campus life.
-The Student Union also houses many services for Off-Campus and Commuter Students, including the Commuter Lounge on the 3rd floor, and Commuter Lockers on the ground floor.
+The Student Union also houses many services for Off-Campus and Commuter Students, including the Commuter Lounge on the 1st floor, and Commuter Lockers on the ground floor.